kjkistler/languages/javascript/README.md

 * null
 * undefined
 * NaN (Not a Number)
-* document.all (something you will rarely encounter)
+* document.all (something you'll rarely encounter)

-There is an important distinction between a variable's value and its truthiness: `variableOne`'s value is `'I exist'` because that is the data saved to the variable. `variableOne` is truthy because it exists and does not contain any of the seven falsy values listed above.
+There's an important distinction between a variable's value and its truthiness: `variableOne`'s value is `'I exist'` because that is the data stored in the variable. `variableOne` is truthy because it exists and does not contain any of the seven falsy values listed above.

 ## True and False Values II